dionach/PANhunt/README.md

 ## Function

 The script uses regular expressions to look for Visa, MasterCard or AMEX credit card numbers in document files.
-Zip files are recursed to look for text files.
-The script will list but does not yet search PST or Access databases.
+Zip files are recursed to look for document files.
+PST files are parsed and emails and attachments searched in.
+The script will list but does not yet search Access databases.